bernkastel-bio/nic-adv-attacks/README.md

 ```
 $ cp -r ./compressai/ ./ImageCompression_Adversarial/
 ```
-You can run attacks with the provided script:
+You can run attacks with the provided script: \
+Before running, ensure, that you have changed path to image in scipt
 ```
 $ bash runner.sh
 ```